Flux159/spanner-orm/README.md

   console.log("Recent Users:", recentUsers);
   // recentUsers is typed as: Array<{ id: string; name: string; }> (assuming id is uuid/string)

   // 2.
+Debugging Queries
+  // The `debug()` method can be chained into your fluent query to log the generated SQL and parameters.
+  // This is useful for understanding what the ORM is generating or troubleshooting issues. const usersForDebugging = await db
+    .select({ id: users.id, name: users.name })
+    .from(users)
+    .where(eq(users.name, "Alice"))
+    .debug() // Logs SQL and parameters to the console .limit(1);
+  console.log("User for debugging:", usersForDebugging);
+  // The console output from .debug() would look something like:
+  // SQL: SELECT "id", "name" FROM "users" WHERE "name" = $1 LIMIT $2
+  // Parameters: ["Alice", 1]

+  // 2.
 INSERT a new user (with returning) const [insertedUser] = await db
     .insert(users)